The Samuel and Ronnie Heyman Center on Corporate Governance

 The Samuel and Ronnie Heyman Center on Corporate Governance is an academic research center whose mission is to raise public and academic awareness of current corporate and securities law issues, to produce and disseminate research on a broad range of topics in these fields, and to educate and train students and professionals.
 The Heyman Center is part of at the Benjamin N. Cardozo School of Law located at 55 Fifth Avenue in the Union Square area of New York City.

 The Heyman Center sponsors and organizes a variety of symposia and lectures by business and political leaders and legal scholars.
-The Center hosts annual programs focusing on current issues in corporate restructurings.
+The center hosts annual programs focusing on current issues in corporate restructurings.

+History

 At the Third Annual Perspectives in Corporate Restructurings Conference: Corporate Restructurings in a Difficult Market on April 9, 2008, billionaire investor Wilbur L. Ross delivered a keynote address, providing his views on the current credit crisis and the outlook for investors.